rubocop/ruby-style-guide/README.md

     email_with_name = "#{ user.name } <#{ user.email }>"
     ```

-* Prefer padding string interpolation code with space.
-It more clearly sets the
+* Consider padding string interpolation code with spaces.
+It more clearly sets
-  code apart from the string.
+  the code apart from the string.

     ```Ruby
     "#{ user.last_name }, #{ user.first_name }"